edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 ![](.gitbook/assets/silabs-xg24-posture-detection/runonSense2.jpg)

-Alternativly you can run it on a computer, if you dont't have access to a phone.
+Alternatively you can run it on a computer, if you don't have access to a phone.
 Run the command below to see if the tinyML model is inferencing.

 `edge-impulse-run-impulse`